dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/dbt-explorer-faqs.md

 <expandable alt_header="How does dbt Explorer integrate with third-party tools to show end-to-end lineage?" >

 dbt Explorer reflects all the lineage defined within the dbt project.
-Our vision for dbt Explorer will be to incorporate additional metadata from external tools like data loaders (sources) and BI/analytics tools (exposures) integrated with dbt Cloud, all seamlessly incorporated into the lineage of the dbt Cloud project.
+Our vision for dbt Explorer is to incorporate additional metadata from external tools like data loaders (sources) and BI/analytics tools (exposures) integrated with dbt Cloud, all seamlessly incorporated into the lineage of the dbt Cloud project.

 </expandable>